wing5wong/artisan-whs-static/source/_news/2020-07-18_lessons-to-be-learned-by-whanganui-metro-rugby-teams-ahead-of-weekend-play.md

 It's not that they're teetotallers; it's just only about three members of the weekend's playing group were old enough to purchase alcohol.

-In the game, hooker Kimberly Hunt was driven across for a double, while flanker **Hollyrae Mete** got the third try.
+In the game, hooker Kimberly Hunt was driven across for a double, while flanker **Hollyrae Mete** (WHS student) got the third try.

 Mete had been named the back-of-the-game the weekend before, while the forward-of-the-game played in the backline this weekend.